aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.4 (November 4, 2023) =
+* FIX: Correctly log redirects to the default 404 page.
+* FIX: Allow redirecting to the homepage again (broken in 2.35.3).

 = Version 2.35.3 (November 3, 2023) =
 * FIX: Avoid a PHP warning preg_replace(): Passing null to parameter #3.
 It looks like this was preventing someone from saving their settings.